What Happens to Your Car When You Trade It In

 The truth about car trading

-By the time you invest in your second or third car, chances are you’ve been around the block enough to know that when it comes time to buy a new vehicle, you might have the option to offset at least some of the cost by trading in your old one.
+When it comes time to buy a new vehicle, you might have the option to offset at least some of the cost by trading in your old one.
 But what actually happens to your well-loved minivan or truck when you trade it in?
-According to Gregg Fidan, founder of RealCarTips.com, traded-in cars generally go one of three places.
+According to Gregg Fidan, founder of RealCarTips.com, traded-in cars generally go one of three places:

-A car that’s being traded in after a few small dings—or after the owner gets sick of it and wants something a few years newer—is easy enough for the dealership to fix up, put in some of that new car smell, and resell it to someone looking for a nice car at a slight discount.
+A car that’s being traded in after a few small dings—or after the owner gets sick of it and simply wants a newer model—is easy enough for the dealership to fix up, inject some of that new car smell, and resell it to someone looking for a decent car at a slight discount.
 (If you’re shopping for one of these trade-ins, make sure you brush up on these tips for buying a used car.)

-Say you’re trading in your trusty old truck for a smaller sedan that’s more friendly on the environment and on your pocketbook.
+Say you’re trading in your trusty old truck for a smaller sedan that’s more friendly to the environment (and your pocketbook).
 You decide to visit a dealership known for its cars, which means not a lot of people are walking in looking for used trucks.
-Instead of taking a loss and letting it sit around on their lot for years, depreciating in value and standing out from their pristine line up, the dealership will drive it down the road to the lot with all the other trucks, and sell it to them wholesale, or trade for the nice used sedan someone just traded in for a truck.
+Instead of taking a loss and letting it sit around on their lot for years, depreciating in value and sticking out like a sore thumb in their pristine line up, the dealership will drive it down the road to the lot with all the other trucks, and sell it to them wholesale, or trade for the nice used sedan someone just traded in for a truck.
 According to experts at The Drive, most cars that are traded in will end up here.
-(This is what happens to all of the cars that never get sold.)

-The third direction for a trade-in to head is to a public auction.
+The third possible fate for a trade-in is a public auction.
 “Most of the cars at a public auction are the worst trade-ins or very rough repos,” Steven Lang, owner of a used car dealership told Popular Mechanics.
-Cars at public auction can be in extremely rough shape.
+He warns that cars at public auction can be in extremely rough shape.
 “I’ve personally seen cars with over 300,000 miles on their clocks rolled back to 120,000 and sold as ‘Miles Exempt’ meaning no guarantee of mileage,” Lang said.
-This is the destination of cars that look like they are a few kilometres away from spontaneously catching fire.
-Dealerships and even the general public can take advantage of the dirt cheap cars here, but Lang generally recommends against it unless you’re a seasoned mechanic.
+Dealerships and even the general public can take advantage of the dirt cheap cars at public auction, but Lang generally recommends against it unless you’re a seasoned mechanic.